bitcoin/bitcoin/src/test/README.md

 Unit tests will be automatically compiled if dependencies were met in `./configure` and tests weren't explicitly disabled.

-After configuring, they can be run with `make check`.

-To run the syscoind tests manually, launch `src/test/test_syscoin`.
+To run the syscoind tests launch `src/test/test_syscoin`.

 To add more syscoind tests, add `BOOST_AUTO_TEST_CASE` functions to the existing .cpp files in the `test/` directory or add new .cpp files that